 Trumpeter / Composer / Educator

-Downbeat has picked Another Time, Another Place as an editors pick for January 2014.
-Here's the review:
+Downbeat selected Another Time, Another Place as an editors pick for January 2014.
+Here's the full review:

 BY FRANK ALKYER

 Josh Deutsch’s Pannonia, Another Time, Another Place (Alternate Side)